chenwusi2012/CS598_KSI/README.md

 ## Files in This Repository

-- `KSI_main.ipynb`: The Google Colab notebook to reproduce the main result of the original paper.
+- `KSI_main.ipynb`: The Google Colab notebook to reproduce the main result of the original paper (section 4.1 and 4.2 of the final report).
-- `KSI_ablation1`: The Google Colab notebook for ablation study 1 of the reproduction study (section 4.3 of the report).
+- `KSI_ablation1`: The Google Colab notebook for ablation study 1 of the reproduction study (section 4.3 of the final report).
-- `KSI_ablation2`: The Google Colab notebook for ablation study 2 of the reproduction study (section 4.4 of the report).
+- `KSI_ablation2`: The Google Colab notebook for ablation study 2 of the reproduction study (section 4.4 of the final report).
-- `preprocessing.py`: Include the function to process the training dataset, validation dataset, and testing dataset.
+- `preprocessing.py`: Include the function to process the training dataset, validation dataset, and test dataset.
 - `training.py`: Include the functions to train the deep learning models used in this reproduction study.
 - `testing.py`: Include the functions to test the deep learning models used in this reproduction study.
 - Pretrained models: `RNN_model.zip`, `KSI_RNN_model.zip`, `RNNattn_model.zip`, `KSI_RNNattn_model.zip`, `CNN_model.zip`, `KSI_CNN_model.zip`, `CAML_model.zip`, `KSI_CAML_model.zip`.

 ## Result

-### Result 1 (Section 4.1 of Original Paper)
+### Result 1 (Section 4.1 of Final Report)

-The following table shows the performance of the standalone baseline models and the baseline models with KSI framework in the task of ICD-9 diagnosis code prediction from the clinical notes from MIMIC-III dataset.
-The result of the following table can be reproduced by running the notebook `KSI_main.ipynb`.
+The following table shows the performance of the standalone baseline models and the baseline models with the KSI framework in the task of ICD-9 diagnosis code prediction from the clinical notes from MIMIC-III dataset.
+The result of the following table can be reproduced by running the notebook file `KSI_main.ipynb`.

 | Method     | Macro AUC | Micro AUC | Macro F1 | Micro F1 | Test loss value | Top-10 recall |
 |------------|-----------|-----------|----------|----------|-----------------|---------------|